IBM/telco-network-cloud-drivers/content/user-guides/cicd/configure-cicd-hub.md

 ## Add users to OpenLDAP

 To add users to the to the OpenLDAP installed with the CI/CD Hub.
-You can follow the [instructions](/user-guides/administration/security/) to add users to a standalone Telco Network Cloud Orchestration (TNCO).
+You can follow the [instructions](/user-guides/administration/security/) to add users to a standalone Telco Network Cloud Orchestration (TNC-O).

 Slave ALMs can be [configured at installation time](/installation/lm/production/configuration/external-ldap/) to use the OpenLDAP instance deployed with the CI/CD Hub.
 Users configured in the CI/CD OpenLDAP will then have access to any slave LMs.